Zerokei/NaiveEditor/README.md

 # Naive Editor :ram:
 Naive Editor is a simple editor designed with bash language.

 ## About

-This is a small project to exercise the bash script.
-The goal is to achieve a vim-like experience with a text editor.
-This time use the :ram: as the identifier for the project
+This is a training project for bash scripts with the goal of creating a text editor for vim-like experiences.

 ## Features
 - Normal Mode